 - Boarding School

-- Care for a child over the age of 13
+- Care for a child age 13 and older

 - Care of child when expense is incurred by non-custodial parent